Learning Unmasking Policies for Diffusion Language Models: Background

 \subsection{Heuristic Samplers}

-One popular approach to decide which positions $\gU_t$ to unmask at each timestep is to construct a heuristic that leverages uncertainty measures derived from the predicted token distributions $p_t^k$ (\citealt{fastdllm2025, ben2025accelerated, wei2025accelerating, hong2025wide, li2025beyond, huang2025pc, kim2025train}; \emph{inter alia}).
-In particular, recent work has shown substantial efficiency gains by with heuristic strategies that employ the \emph{confidence} $c_{t}^k := \max_{v \in \gV} p_{t}^k(v)$ of the underlying dLLM in order to make their decisions.
+One popular approach to decide which positions $\gU_t$ to unmask at each timestep is to construct a heuristic that leverages uncertainty measures derived from the predicted token distributions $p_t^k$ (\citealt{kim2025train,fastdllm2025, ben2025accelerated}; \emph{inter alia}).
+In particular, recent work has shown substantial efficiency gains with heuristic strategies that employ the \emph{confidence} $c_{t}^k := \max_{v \in \gV} p_{t}^k(v)$ of the underlying dLLM in order to make their decisions.
 Two representative methods within this space are \emph{high-confidence} unmasking \citep{chang2022maskgit}, in which each forward pass unmasks a fixed number of tokens ($K$) with the highest confidences,

-as well as the confidence-thresholding strategy of Fast-dLLM \citep{fastdllm2025}, which allows for a variable number of tokens to be unmasked at each step by comparing the confidences to a fixed threshold $\lambda$:\footnote{Note that it is possible for no token confidence to exceed the pre-determined threshold $\lambda$.
-In this case, \cite{fastdllm2025} propose to unmask the position with the highest confidence among the remaining masked tokens, to prevent the sampling from getting stuck.}
+as well as the confidence-thresholding strategy of Fast-dLLM \citep{fastdllm2025}, which allows for a variable number of tokens to be unmasked at each step by comparing the confidences to a fixed threshold $\lambda$:

-Notably, \cite{fastdllm2025} showed that when combining confidence-thresholding sampling with additional optimizations such as KV-caching, dLLMs can live up to their promise and surpass AR models in token throughput, while maintaining comparable generation quality.
-Moreover, they provide theoretical justification for their sampling design by showing that sampling from high-confidence marginals closely approximates sampling from the joint distribution over token positions.